mauroseb/mauroseb.github.io/_posts/2020-05-23-ovn-troubleshooting-day.md

 +--------------------------------------+----------------------------------+--------+-------+----------------------------------+
 {% endhighlight %}

-One thing to note at this point is that the routers are no longer highly available using _VRRP_, instead OVN uses _BFD_ protocol.
-Also this HA configuration is internal for OVN and not visible from OpenStack point of view.
+One thing to note at this point is that as I mentioned earlier the routers are no longer highly available using _VRRP_, instead OVN uses _BFD_ protocol, but this HA configuration is internal for OVN and not visible from OpenStack point of view.
+This means that we do see or set **ha** property for every router in Neutron anymore.
+It will be just the default for every router.

+**NOTE:** All OVN related commands have to be run in the container __ovn-dbs-bundle-podman-0__ which runs the OVN DB and is the master in my case.

-Then from the northbound DB looks like this:
+The northbound DB looks like this:

 {% highlight bash %}
 ()[root@ice-ctl-01 /]# ovn-nbctl show